 So.
 There you have it.
 A handful of people are seeing the world on Uncle Sam’s dime, thanks to being laid off.

 What do we think about this?
-Since I’ve never been on Unemployment myself (my current state of, er, “self-employment” is a voluntary leave of absence), I’m speaking from a place of relative ignorance.
+Since I’ve never been on Unemployment myself (my current state of, er, “self-employment” is a voluntary leave of absence from teaching), I’m speaking from a place of relative ignorance.
 That said, here are some thoughts:

 A.) CONs of travel while collecting Unemployment: